 This page displays data relating to the clearing of native vegetation under the authority of clearing permits issued under Part V, Division 2 of the Environmental Protection Act 1986 (EP Act).

-The information below does not include clearing authorised through Part IV of the EP Act or any other statutory process.
-It also does not include clearing undertaken in accordance with exemptions listed in Schedule 6 of the EP Act and the Environmental Protection (Clearing of Native Vegetation) Regulations 2004 (Clearing Regulations), or statewide purpose permits.
+The information on this page does not include clearing authorised through Part IV of the EP Act or any other statutory process.
+It also does not include clearing undertaken in accordance with exemptions listed in Schedule 6 of the EP Act and the Environmental Protection (Clearing of Native Vegetation) Regulations 2004 (Clearing Regulations), or statewide purpose permits, or clearing referrals under s.51DA of the EP Act.

-We acknowledge that this represents only part of the overall picture for clearing of native vegetation in WA and is committed to expanding and improving the content as additional data becomes available.
+The Department acknowledges the figures represent only part of the overall picture for clearing of native vegetation in WA and is committed to expanding and improving information as additional data becomes available.

 The charts below show the number of hectares approved or refused as a result of decisions on clearing permit applications, since the introduction of the EP Act clearing provisions in 2004.

-The data includes permit applications assessed by both our department and the Department of Mines, Industry Regulation and Safety (DMIRS), as well as their predecessor agencies.
+The data includes permit applications assessed by both the Department of Water and Environmental Regulation and the Department of Mines, Petroleum and Exploration, as well as their predecessor agencies.
 The data does not reflect actual clearing undertaken as this can differ from the amounts authorised through a clearing permit.

 More information

-For further information or to provide feedback for improvements to this webpage, please contact us at info@dwer.wa.gov.au .
+For further information or to provide feedback for improvements to this page, please contact the Department at info@dwer.wa.gov.au.

-This information can be provided in alternative formats on request.
+The information on this page can be provided in alternative formats on request.

 Clearing statistics charts